What is passwordless authentication (and why does it seem so hard)?

 But making the transition isn’t like flipping a switch.
 Passwordless adoption can be time-consuming, resource-intensive, and financially costly.
 To successfully make the switch, organizations need to understand the challenges that stand in their way.

 Convincing key stakeholders.
-The larger your company, the more likely you are to find resistance to change — especially one as far reaching as this.
+The larger your company, the more likely you are to find resistance to change — especially one as far-reaching as this.
 Some key players in the IT department and in executive management may need convincing about the benefits of going passwordless.
 Others throughout the organization may simply resist doing things differently.

 Do your research ahead of time.
-The better you understand what objections you’ll face, the greater success you’ll have making your case for passwordless authentication.
+The better you understand what objections you’ll face, the greater success you’ll have in making your case for passwordless authentication.